 Stress corrosion cracking is a specific type of corrosion that often causes failures of engineering components.
 Stress corrosion cracking occurs over time, with little readily apparent evidence of the degradation of the metal.
 In addition, it occurs at stresses much lower than those required to produce a spontaneous failure due to overload (i.e. below the yield strength and often at normal service stresses).

 Branched cracking is a common characteristic of stress corrosion cracking.
-When viewed at high magnification the fracture surface of a component that has failed due to stress corrosion cracking has a faceted and granular appearance (left-hand image below).
-In contrast to this the fracture surface of a component that has failed due to a ductile overload failure typically has a dimpled appearance (right-hand image below).
+When viewed at high magnification the fracture surface of a component that has failed due to stress corrosion cracking has a faceted and granular appearance (Photograph 2 below).
+In contrast to this the fracture surface of a component that has failed due to a ductile overload failure typically has a dimpled appearance (Photograph 3 below).
 The facets and granular appearance actually reveal the small individual crystals (grains) that comprise the microstructure of the majority of engineering metals.

 A susceptible material, a tensile (pulling) stress and a specific corrosive species all need to be present simultaneously for stress corrosion cracking to occur.
 The stress can be from two sources: